Ortec-Finance/aro-thanos-blob/README.md

       max_retries: 0
 ```
 This will configure the Thanos Store to persist and retreive metrics from the Azure Blob.
+The name of the secret is `aro-thanos-blob-sa-creds`. `sa` in this case stands for Storage Account.

 ## The Architecture
 aro-thanos-blob consists of 4 services.